 Coronavirus: what is isolation?

-But millions of people with disabilities and pre-existing health conditions have been told to go further than this, isolating or ‘shielding’ for 12 weeks.
+But millions of people with disabilities and pre-existing health conditions have been advised to go further than this, ‘shielding’ or self-isolating for 12 weeks.

 If you have a disability or health condition, you may fall into one of two groups – ‘clinically vulnerable‘ or ‘clinically extremely vulnerable‘ – you can click on the links to go straight down to our sections on these groups.